jsummer10/Homi-Smart-Home/ReadMe.md

 ### AWS

-A web app that can be run from an AWS server that will communicate with the device over cloud communication.
+A web app that can be run from an AWS server that will communicate with the Particle device via cloud commands.
+This web app operates over HTTPS.

 <p align="center">
   <a href="docs/img/AWS-Dashboard.png">